kajuberdut/augustine/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Augustine is a fairly simple text generation library.
+Augustine is a text generation library.
 The name is taken from St. Augustine of Hippo, the most prolifict of early church writers.

 * No hard dependencies
 * 100% pure python